keithjhinesjr/codeLouProject/README.md

 2. Install the application: Run `npm install` from within project file
 3. Start the server: `node server.js`
 4. View in browser at `http://localhost:8080`
-5. Let em know what you think.
+5. Let me know what you think.